East Grinstead Walks

 - Ashdown Forest - Explore the 'home' of Winnie-the-Pooh in this large area of woodland and heathland near Crowborough

 - Ashurst Wood - This Sussex based village has some nice trails through the surrounding woodland and countryside of the High Weald AONB.

 The Ship Inn is a good choice for some post walk refreshments.
 They do very good food and have an attractive interior with a cosy fire for cold days.
 If the weather is fine there's a nice terraced garden outside too.
 You can find the pub on Ship Street at a postcode of RH19 4EG for your sat navs.

 The area around the town is great for dog walking and the Ship Inn pub mentioned above is also dog friendly.

 Further Information and Other Local Ideas

 You can catch regular trains to the town from both London Bridge and London Victoria.
 The journey time is about an hour.

 The popular Worth Way also starts from the town.
 This shared cycling and walking trail runs along a disused railway line to Crawley.

-The village of Forest Row is located a few miles to the south east.
+The villages of Ashurst Wood and Forest Row are located a few miles to the south east.
 Here you can pick up trails leading into the expansive Ashdown Forest.